Unforgettable stories and memories, through audio, video, documents and much more.

 In fact, the 9 February, at the Rainbow Theater in London, Peter Gabriel wears a full trunk in the dressing room and wears his famous costumes and masks on stage .
 On the notes of mellotron di Watcher Of The Skies, Peter comes out for the first time in a black suit and bat wings on his head.

-Here is the effect (in a video of the next tour, October 1973 Live Shepperton Studios):
+Here's the effect (in a video from the following tour, October 1973 Live Shepperton Studios):

 And then again, new twists throughout the concert.
 Images that will mark, for better or for worse, the band forever.
 Here is Phil Collins' comment in his autobiography "No, I'm not dead yet", Mondadori: